 Keep a lookout for how adolescents are doing in terms of their health and healthy development.
 But also, be a listening ear.
 Let adolescents talk things through and then help them think about what they should do or say, or guide them to resources that can help.

-Identify health resources in your community and share with the adolescents in your programs and activities.
-Encourage and highlight the importance of regular medical and dental care, vaccinations, dental health, and make sure teens know about help lines.
+Identify health resources in your community and share them with the adolescents in your programs and activities.
+Encourage and highlight the importance of regular medical and dental care and vaccinations, and make sure teens know about help lines.
 Provide individual or group learning sessions on health topics.
-Refer adolescents to programs or services beyond the scope of your activities (for example, mental health professionals or social service providers.)
+Refer adolescents to programs or services beyond the scope of your activities (for example, mental health professionals or social service providers).

 Offer special sessions about health and healthy development.
 For example, bring in speakers on online safety, texting, suicide prevention, healthy relationships (with peers, adults, and mentors), and gender-specific workshops since boys and girls are often working through different issues.

 Adolescent Health: Think, Act, Grow® and the logo design are registered trademarks of HHS.